coding-for-reproducible-research/CfRR_Courses/individual_modules/parallel_computing/parallel_computing.md

 Usually each memory cell stores an 8-digit binary number, which is called a byte.
 In "read" mode, the memory retrieves the byte stored in a cell, and outputs it in eight data-transmitting wires.

 When the memory is in "write" mode, it gets a byte from these wires and writes it to the informed cell.
-A group of wires used for transmitting the same data is a calles a bus.
-The eight wires used to transmit address form the address bus.
-The other eight wires used to transmit data to and form cells for the data bus.
-The adress bus is unidirectional (only used by memory to recieve data).
-The data bus is bi-directional (used ot send and receive data).
+A group of wires used for transmitting the same data is a called a bus.
+The eight wires used to transmit address from the address bus.
+The other eight wires are used to transmit data to and from cells via the data bus.
+The address bus is only used by memory to recieve data.
+The data bus is used to send and receive data.

-In any computer the CPU and RAM are constantly exchanging data.
-The CPU keeps fetching instructions and data from memory, and occasionally stores outputs and partial calculations in memory.
+The CPU and RAM are constantly exchanging data.
+The CPU fetches instructions and data from memory, and occasionally stores outputs and partial calculations in memory.

 ### The CPU - a high level view

 The CPU has some internal memory cells called registers.
-It can perform simple mathematical operations with binary numbers stored in these registers, and do so at an extremely fast rate.
-The CPU can also move data between RAM and its registers.
+It can perform extremely fast simple mathematical operations with binary numbers stored in the registers.
+The CPU also moves data between RAM and its registers.
 Modern CPUs also have additional internal data stores, called caches, but more about that later.

 Typical operations a CPU can perform could be for example: